War-torn Sudan faces cultural ruin – DW – 09/23/2024

 "Any illegal sale or displacement of these cultural items would result in the disappearance of part of the Sudanese cultural identity and jeopardize the country's recovery," said the UN agency.

-"The situation in the war zones is dramatic," said professor Angelika Lohwasser, an Egyptologist specialising in the Archaeology of Sudan at the University of Münster.
+"The situation in the war zones is dramatic," said professor Angelika Lohwasser, an Egyptologist specializing in the Archaeology of Sudan at the University of Münster.

-As an organizer of the International Concerence for Meroitic Studies at the western German university in September, she joined Egyptologists to view photos and reports of the damage to cultural sites in Sudan.
+As an organizer of the International Conference for Meroitic Studies at the western German university in September, she joined Egyptologists to view photos and reports of the damage to cultural sites in Sudan.

 According to Lohwasser, Sudan's cultural assets are "currently under threat."